anmuller/CusToM/README.md

 After downloading the main folder and placing it in a relevant location, the installation only consists in running the Installation file.
 It checks if you have a compatible version of Matlab, if the needed toolboxes are installed.
 The function will also add the Functions folder of CusToM to your current path.

 CusToM was implemented and tested with the Matlab 2018a version.
+Authors can not guarantee that the code could be run on previous versions.
 Here is a list of toolboxes which appear to be used in CusToM:
 * Symbolic Matlab Toolbox
 * Optimization Toolbox
 * Parallel Computing Toolbox.